ktkk/Simple-Chat-App/README.md

 The client is a GUI made with GTK 3.0.
 It has two threads, one handles the GUI and the other handles receving messages.

 ## Compiling
-To complie run `make` inside the directory.
+To compile run `make` inside the directory.
 Both the server and the client have been run only on linux.
 Don't know if they work on other Operating Systems.